Natrox/IceNet/README.md

 ClientSide::SetOnConnectionSucceed( ConnectionSuccessful );
 ClientSide::SetOnConnectionFail( ConnectionFailed );

-// These functions are called when a client joins or leaves.
+// These functions are called when a client joins or parts.
 ServerSide::SetOnAddClient( OnJoin );
 ServerSide::SetOnRemoveClient( OnPart );
 ```